alejo4373/gh_pullrequests/README.md

-# GitHub Pull Requests Downloader
+# GitHub Repos Downloader

-JavaScript program to download all the pull requests from a given repo regardless of whether they are open or not.
+JavaScript program to download all forks for a specified github repo or all repos given in a file.

 ## Setup